 “Watch, stand fast in the faith, be brave, be strong.”

 I love short Bible verses that pack a powerful message.
 There are four big bullet points in this one that every man can relate to.
-We are told to “watch” – be a guardian.
-We are told to “stand fast” – hold our ground and defend our faith.
-We are told to “be brave” – in the face of persecution, ridicule or mockery of our faith.
+The verse says to “watch” – in other words, be a guardian.
+It says to “stand fast” – in other words, hold your ground and defend your faith.
+And finally, we are told to “be brave” – in the face of persecution, ridicule or mockery of our faith.
 And we are told to “be strong” – to be a rock of determination and leadership to those around us.

 “Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.”